hanydief/Climate_Enthusiasts_P3G3/README.md

 ## Installation

-1. Clone the repository.
-2. Install the required dependencies using the following command: `pip install`
-3. Set up the database connection:
-  - If using a local PostgreSQL database:
-    - Create a PostgreSQL database named 'P3-Climate_Data'.
-    - Update the database connection string in the Flask app (`app.py`) to match your local database credentials.
+1. Clone the repository to your local machine.
+2. Make sure you have PostgreSQL installed and running.
-  - If using a cloud PostgreSQL database (ElephantSQL):
+3. Create a new PostgreSQL database using pgAdmin and name it `P3-Climate_Data`.
-    - Update the database connection string in the Flask app (`app.py`) to match your ElephantSQL database credentials.
+  - Set up the database by running the necessary SQL scripts (not provided in this repository).
+  - You can use either a local PostgreSQL instance or a cloud-based instance (ElephantSQL).
+The connection details for both options are included in the code, and you can choose which engine to use by commenting/uncommenting the respective lines.
+4. Install the required Python packages by running pip install for packages mentioned above.
-4. Run the Flask app using the following command: `python P3_Flask.py`
+5. Run the Flask application using `python P3_Flask.py`.
-5. Access the flask application in your browser at `http://localhost:5000`.
+6. Open your web browser and navigate to http://localhost:5000 to access the Climate App.

 ## Functionality